How to Avoid 8 Common Debt Settlement Pitfalls

 Weigh the pros and cons of each option before deciding which is right for you.

 Debt settlement is a big gun for serious debt problems.
-Given some of the other pitfalls described below, it might make sense to start with something like credit counseling first.
+Given some of the other pitfalls described below, it might make sense to start with something else first.
 Then, if that doesn't work for you, you can proceed to a strategy like debt settlement.

 Debt Settlement Pitfall #3: Underestimating How Long Debt Settlement Takes